 Why do you season cast iron?

-When we season cast iron cookware, we are filling the pores of the cast iron and bonding a polymer to the iron.
+When we season cast iron cookware, we are filling the pores and bonding a polymer to the iron.

 With a sufficiently seasoned cast iron skillet you can cook foods as sticky as cheese and have it come right off the skillet, as shown below.
 No cooking in any fats or oils required.